Discover the BEST cafes in Covent Garden! These coffee shops have quality espresso, solid bites, and a friendly atmosphere.

 One of the few Covent Garden coffee shops to tick all the boxes: WiFi, seating, solid coffee, and excellent food

 I hope this helps in your search for some of the best cafes in Covent Garden.
-All 6 coffee shops are well located and a perfect spot for a break between sights!
+Each of these coffee shops are well located and a perfect spot for a break between sights!